A Hybrid Quantum-Classical Hamiltonian Learning Algorithm: Introduction

+{Next, we summarize the contribution of this paper and all mentioned results above. \begin{enumerate} \item We propose a hybrid quantum-classical Hamiltonian learning framework based on the fundamental properties of free energy, which mainly consists of the following two subroutines: log-partition function estimation and stochastic variational quantum eigensolver (SVQE). \item The main subroutine is the log-partition function estimation algorithm, which combines the SVQE with the classical convex optimization to minimize the free energy. \item We also propose a feasible scheme for learning the spectrum of the many-body Hamiltonian by integrating variational quantum algorithms with the importance sampling technique. \item We demonstrate our algorithm's validity by numerical simulations on several random Hamiltonians and many-body Hamiltonians (e.g., Ising model, XY model, and Heisenberg model). \end{enumerate} }

-\textbf{Organization.} In Sec.~\ref{sec_problem}, we review the Hamiltonian learning task and formally define the problems we resolved in this work; In Sec.~\ref{sec_hqhl}, we present the main results, including the Hamiltonian learning algorithm, log-partition function estimation, stochastic Hamiltonian diagonalization, and coefficient update procedure; In Sec.~\ref{sec_numerical_sim}, we describe the experimental settings and provide numerical results for the Hamiltonian learning algorithm; Lastly, we conclude the paper in Sec.~\ref{sec_conclusion}.
+\textbf{Organization.} The remaining paper proceeds as follows.
+In Sec.~\ref{sec_problem}, we formally define the problems we studied in this work; In Sec.~\ref{sec_hqhl}, we present the main results, including the Hamiltonian learning algorithm, and its main subroutines log-partition function estimation, stochastic variational quantum eigensolver, and gradient estimation; In Sec.~\ref{sec_numerical_sim}, we describe the experimental settings and provide numerical results to demonstrate the efficacy of our algorithm; Lastly, we conclude the paper in Sec.~\ref{sec_conclusion}.
 Proofs and more discussions are presented in the Supplementary Material.